 If you arrive at your next vacation rental and absolutely hate the horrible place, can you leave and get a refund?
 Mary Shaw thinks so after her recent experience.

-Mary Shaw was confident that she had done everything right while planning her trip to Paris.
+Shaw was confident that she had done everything right while planning her trip to Paris.
 She had carefully selected what she thought was the perfect apartment for her family.
-But when Shaw arrived in the French capital, she hated the vacation rental so much she knew they couldn’t stay.
+But when they arrived in the French capital, she hated the vacation rental so much she knew they had to leave.

 If you’re currently in summer vacation planning mode, you’ll want to read about Shaw’s horrible vacation rental experience.
 Her tale serves as a reminder that not all listings are as they seem.
 So it’s critical to be aware of how to protect yourself and your finances should you arrive at a vacation rental that you absolutely hate.

 Shaw and her husband paid $2,491 to rent the Parisian apartment in question for one month.
 She would arrive several days before her husband to settle into the vacation rental.

 Early on the morning that their rental was to begin, Shaw landed at Charles de Gaulle International Airport.
 After collecting her luggage, she hailed a taxi and headed to the Airbnb rental.

 During the 45-minute ride, she looked forward to settling into the quaint apartment with a charming balcony.
 The photos on the Airbnb website showed a small, clean home where everything was in its place.
 And Shaw thought it seemed like the perfect location for the couple to enjoy the City of Lights.

 It turns out that she could not have been more wrong.
 And she was about to be confronted with a shocking reality: The photos on the Airbnb site weren’t current.
 And the apartment was definitely not orderly or clean.